Michel Hazanavicius wins directing Oscar for "The Artist"

-LOS ANGELES Frenchman Michel Hazanavicius won the Oscar for best directing on Sunday for "The Artist," a homage to Hollywood's silent era that starred the filmmaker's wife.
+LOS ANGELES Frenchman Michel Hazanavicius won the Oscar for best directing on Sunday for "The Artist."

-The silent, black-and-white movie which also took the best picture award focuses on a fading star who finds redemption through the love of a woman just as silent movies are being taken over by talkies.
+The silent, black-and-white movie focuses on a dashing film star, whose career suffers because he fails to embrace the talkies, and his romance with a rising young female dancer.

 It was Hazanavicius' first Oscar nomination and his first win.
 He also won the BAFTA and Directors Guild prizes for "The Artist," which he also wrote.